dalibo/emaj/docs/en/multiGroupsFunctions.rst

 It is possible to call a multi-groups function to process a list of … one group, or even an empty list.
 This may allows a set oriented build of this list, using for instance the *array_agg()* function.

 A tables groups list may contain duplicate values, *NULL* values or empty strings.
 These *NULL* values or empty strings are simply ignored.
 If a tables group name is listed several times, only one occurrence is kept.
-In all these cases, and when the tables groups list is empty, a warning message is generated.

 Format and usage of these functions are strictly equivalent to those of their twin-functions.